 Deep in the Siberian forest known as the Tiaga, there is a village that has changed little with time.
 For the Bakhtia people, a simpler way of living off the land has endured for centuries, and in Happy People: A Year in The Taiga, celebrated filmmaker Werner Herzog illuminates the work and happiness that has similarly endured.
 Herzog and co-director Dmitry Vasyukov, whose film is used in the documentary, specifically zone in on the hunters of the Bakhtia village who are responsible for supplying their families with the food needed to survive.

-While one may assume that living away from the civilized lifestyle that permeates our cultures would be a bad thing, Happy People: A Year it the Taiga shows the advantages of a simpler and unconnected lifestyle.
+While one may assume that living off the grid and away from the civilized lifestyle that permeates our cultures would be a bad thing, Happy People: A Year it the Taiga shows the advantages of a simpler and unconnected lifestyle.
 As the hunters of the Bakhita show, true freedom and happiness can never be determined by the external things in one’s lives.

 Other Inspirational Documentaries Worth a Watch:

 If these five documentaries aren’t what you are looking for, don’t worry, because there is a wealth-spring of inspiration that can be found in other documentaries.
 Using particular films to motivate you while pursuing a particular goal can especially be useful.
 By watching documentaries that push you towards a desired outcome, you can greatly increase your chances of succeeding in nearly anyway.
 Here, we have compiled a list of 12 additional documentary, across six different categories, that you may be interested in exploring:

 Feel Good Documentaries: